-Incentive-compatible adaptive-width channel allocation for non-cooperative wireless networks

-Fan Wu\, Zuying Wei, Chunyang Wu and Guihai Chen

-Shanghai Key Laboratory of Scalable Computing and Systems,

-Department of Computer Science and Engineering,

-Shanghai Jiao Tong University, Email: wu-fan@sjtu.edu.cn Email: zu\ying\hi@sjtu.edu.cn Email: chunyang506@sjtu.edu.cn

-Email: gchen@sjtu.edu.cn \Corresponding author
+AMPLE: A Novel Incentive Approach to Adaptive-Width Channel Allocation in Multi-hop, Non-cooperative Wireless Networks\

-Bo Sheng
+Chunyang Wu, Fan Wu1,\\, Guihai Chen, and Bo Sheng

-Department of Computer Science, University of Massachusetts, Boston
+Shanghai Key Laboratory of Scalable Computing and Systems, Department of Computer Science and Engineering, Shanghai Jiao Tong University Department of Computer Science, University of Massachusetts Boston chunyang506@sjtu.edu.cn, {fwu,gchen}@cs.sjtu.edu.cn, shengbo@cs.umb.edu

-Email: shengbo@cs.umb.edu

-Abstract: Due to the limitation of radio spectrum resource and fast deployment of wireless devices, careful channel allocation is of great importance for mitigating the performance degradation caused by interference among different users in wireless networks.
+Abstract.
+Due to the limitation of radio spectrum resource and fast deployment of wireless devices, careful channel allocation is of great importance for mitigating the performance degradation caused by interference among different users in wireless networks.
 Most of existing work focused on fixed-width channel allocation.
-However, latest researches have demonstrated that it is possible to combine contiguous channels for better utilising the available channels.
+However, latest researches have demonstrated that it is possible to combine contiguous channels for better utilizing the available channels.
 In this paper, we study the problem of adaptive-width channel allocation in multi-hop, non-cooperative wireless networks from a game-theoretic point of view.
-We first present a strategic game model and demonstrate the existence of Nash equilibrium (NE).
-Since a NE is not an ideal solution, we then propose adaptive-width channel allocation in multi-hop, non-cooperative wireless networks (AMPLE), which is a novel incentive approach to guarantee the system performance.
-Numerical results verify that AMPLE does prevent nodes' misbehaviour, and achieves much higher average system throughputs than anarchical NEs.
+We first present a strategic game model for this problem and demonstrate the existence of Nash Equilibrium (NE) in an anarchical scenario.
+Since a NE is not an ideal solution, we then propose AMPLE, a novel incentive approach to guarantee the system performance at high level.
+Since the problem of channel allocation in multiple collision domains is NP-complete, we first present an approximate algorithm that gives an allocation with good system performance.
+We then design a charging scheme that guarantees the system to converge to a Dominant Strategy Equilibrium (DSE), in which it is to the best interest of each node to follow the computed channel allocation, regardless how the others behave.
+Numerical results verify that AMPLE does prevent nodes' misbehavior, and achieves much higher average system throughputs than anarchical NEs.